chef/vale-chef/README.md

 inclusive.yml
 policyfile.yml

-We should consolidate the Chef brand lints at some point.
-We should handle the Microsoft lints correctly, as documented on [docs.errata.ai](https://docs.errata.ai/vale/config)
+TODO: We should handle the Microsoft lints correctly, as documented on [docs.errata.ai](https://docs.errata.ai/vale/config)

 ## Releasing